RishatTalukder/React-API-Project/README.md

 export default Loading;
 ```

 > A simple loading spinner using Bootstrap classes.

 Now, we can use this `Loading` component wherever we need to show a loading spinner.

 And there we have a Nice looking `Error` page and a `Loading` component.

+# Fetching Data from the API

+We have the basic structure of the project ready.

+And we can now focus on the logical part of the project.

+We need to fetch data from the API and display it on the `Home` page.

+To, fetch the data effectively, we need to know that what we are working with.

+The API we are using is [TheCocktailDB](https://www.thecocktaildb.com/api.php).

+There you can see some pretty cool free APIs.
+I'll not use all of them but just a few.

+- Search cocktail by name - `https://www.thecocktaildb.com/api/json/v1/1/search.php?s=margarita`

+This endpoint will return a list of cocktails that match the search query at the very end of the URL.
+Here the search query is `margarita`.
+You can change it to anything you want.

+Another endpoint is

+- Lookup full cocktail details by id - `https://www.thecocktaildb.com/api/json/v1/1/lookup.php?i=11007`